AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/backend-performance.md

 - Third-party API calls
 - Cron scheduling

 For example, you can closely examine transactions with a focus on product detail and category pages.
 Identify time-consuming processes that can be optimized to improve performance.
-In one client engagement, Objectsource noticed a performance issue on a product detail page and found an API call that was consuming 3.5% of the performance time.
+In one client engagement, objectsource noticed a performance issue on a product detail page and found an API call that was consuming 3.5% of the performance time.
 Based on this result, they examined the hierarchy of code execution to pinpoint and fix the issue causing the bottleneck.

 ### Optimize MySQL performance